ErnstSinBestemor/KDE/README.md

 <br />`cd OlaiOS/`

 ## Selecting Desktop Environments
-<br />Right now, There are 5 Desktop environments ready to download, there is
+Right now, There are 5 Desktop environments ready to download, there is

 - Cinnamon
 - GNOME